PLSC 1340 Introduction to Comparative Politics

 PLSC 3340 Western European Politics

-The political development of Britain, France, and Germany.
-Topics include: the emergence of parliament and parties; democratic breakdown and the rise of fascism; modern parties and interest groups; state economic planning; corporatism; extra parliamentary oppositions.
-(Hollifield)
+The political development of Britain, France, Germany, and Italy.
+Topics include the emergence of parliament and parties, democratic breakdown and the rise of fascism, modern parties and interest groups, state economic planning, corporatism, and extraparliamentary oppositions.

 PLSC 3342 Making Democracy Work

-This course aims to answer the fundamental questions of why democracy thrives in some nations while in others in struggles, and in many more it has not yet taken root.
+Aims to answer the fundamental question of why democracy thrives in some nations while in others it struggles, and in many more it has not yet taken root.

 PLSC 3345 Government and Politics of the Middle East

-A survey of modern Middle East governments and politics; historical, ideological, and economic and social influences on their domestic and foreign policies; analysis of emerging political forms; some emphasis on modernization problems.
+A survey of modern Middle East governments and politics, including historical, ideological, economic, and social influences on their domestic and foreign policies.
+Also, analysis of emerging political forms, with some emphasis on modernization problems.

 PLSC 3346 Japanese Politics and Society